w-henderson/w-henderson/README.md

 # 👋 Hi there, I'm William
 <img align="left" src="https://github-readme-stats.vercel.app/api?username=w-henderson">
 I'm William Henderson, and I'm a Computer Science student, software developer, video editor, and composer.
 I've been programming since I was eight and used Python since I was ten.
 Since then, I've become familiar with JavaScript and C#, along with honing my skills in Python.
-Python remains my favourite language to work in due to its unique and efficient syntax, but I am starting to love JavaScript as its versatility through NodeJS makes it a great choice for the front-end and back-end of any web-based project.
+Python remains my favourite language to work in due to its unique and efficient syntax, but I am starting to love JavaScript as its versatility through NodeJS makes it a great choice for any web-based project.

 ## ⭐ My Favourite Projects